3r1cZ/Personal-Website/README.md

 # Personal-Website

-This project is a collection of my software-related achievements developed in HTML and CSS and deployed on Github Pages.
+This project is a collection of my software-related achievements developed in HTML, CSS, and JavaScript and deployed on Github Pages.

 ## Things Learned
-* Combining HTML and CSS to form a webpage
+* Combining HTML, CSS, and JS using external files
 * Developing multiple pages for one site